-Rigid heddle looms are a easy and less expensive way for people to start weaving.
+Rigid heddle looms are a easy and economical way for people to start weaving.
 Rigid heddle looms are slower to weave with and aren’t as flexible as the floor looms, but there are still many, many types of projects that are well suited to this type of loom.

 Loom Brand Features & Benefits

-Ashford RH Loom: Unfinished wood, a wider range of heddle sizes (2.5 dent to 12.5 dent) than other companies, the ability to add a second heddle, locking pawls which helps keep proper tension should you move your loom or tip it over.
+Ashford Rigid Loom: Unfinished wood, a wider range of heddle sizes (2.5 dent to 12.5 dent) than other companies, the ability to add a second heddle, locking pawls which helps keep proper tension should you move your loom or tip it over.
 This loom does not fold.
-It is available in 16, 24, and 32 inch weaving width.
+It is available in 16, 24, and 32 inch weaving widths.

 Glimakra Emilia: Folding loom, smaller range of heddle sizes (8, 10, 12 dent), the back of the loom is canted upwards which means it has a slightly smaller foot print, has the ability to add a second heddle, and it has metal ratchets/pawls.
-It is available in 13 and 19 inch weaving width.
+It is available in 13.5 and 19 inch weaving widths.

 Glimakra Susanna: The big sister to the Emilia, the only difference is that it does not fold and has a wider weaving width.
 It is available in 27 inch weaving width.